mlcommons/inference/v0.5/recommendation/README.md

 | Criteo Kaggle DAC | https://labs.criteo.com/2014/02/kaggle-display-advertising-challenge-dataset/ |
 | Criteo Terabyte   | https://labs.criteo.com/2013/12/download-terabyte-click-logs/ |

+1. The Criteo Kaggle DAC dataset is composed of 7 days, all of which are stored in file: `train.txt`.
+This file is expected by the code.

-The Criteo Terabyte dataset is stored in several files corresponding to 24 days: `day_0.gz, day_1.gz, ..., day_23.gz`.
+2. The Criteo Terabyte dataset is stored in several files corresponding to 24 days: `day_0.gz, day_1.gz, ..., day_23.gz`.
 Please unzip all files
 ```
 gunzip day_{0..23}.gz
 ```
 to obtain the text files `day_0, day_1, ..., day_23` expected by the code.

-Note that in order to facilitate debugging and testing, we provide a fake (random) data generator that can be used to quickly generate data samples in a format compatible with both original and mlperf binary loaders.
-If needed then you can use the following script
+3. The Criteo Fake dataset can be created in place of the real datasets in order to facilitate debugging and testing.
+We provide a fake (random) data generator that can be used to quickly generate data samples in a format compatible with both original and mlperf binary loaders.
+If needed you can use the following script
 ```
-./tools/make_fake_criteo.sh [terabyte0875|terabyte]
+cd ./tools
+./make_fake_criteo.sh [kaggle|terabyte0875|terabyte]
 ```
-to quickly create random samples for the corresponding models, which will be placed into `./fake_criteo/day_0, day_1, ..., day_23` files.
+to quickly create random samples for the corresponding models, which will be placed into `./fake_criteo` directory.

 ## Prerequisites and Installation
 We support [PyTorch](http://pytorch.org) and expect to add TensorFlow backend implementation.